 highlights of operations

-Today, the company has interests in two deepwater exploration projects in Brazil’s Campos Basin—the operated Frade project and the nonoperated Papa-Terra project.
+Today, the company has interests in two deepwater exploration projects in Brazil’s Campos Basin – the operated Frade project and the nonoperated Papa-Terra project.
 Since 2009, Chevron has invested significant time and resources developing the Frade Field.
-In 2015, we continued development of our Papa-Terra project, which is expected to be one of our largest investments in Brazil.
-We also have an interest in the deepwater Block CE-M715 in the Ceara Basin, offshore equatorial Brazil.
+In 2017, we continued development of the Papa-Terra project.
+We also have an interest in the deepwater CE-M715 Block in the Ceara Basin, offshore equatorial Brazil.

 Chevron owns lubricant and grease plants in Brazil as well as an Oronite® additive facility that produces a range of fuel and lubricant additives.

-Throughout Chevron’s long history in the country, we have worked closely with our partners to contribute to the community.
-The company invests in programs that generate economic opportunities for women and youth in Brazil.
+Throughout Chevron’s long history in the country, we have worked closely with our partners to contribute to the community, with a focus on programs that generate economic and educational opportunities for women and youth.

 exploration and production

 Chevron operates and holds a 51.7 percent interest in the Frade project.
 The field lies in a water depth of about 3,700 feet (1,128 m), approximately 230 miles (370 km) northeast of Rio de Janeiro.
 Frade is a subsea development with wells tied back to a floating production, storage and offloading (FPSO) vessel.
-Net daily production in 2015 averaged 11,000 barrels of crude oil and 4 million cubic feet of natural gas from the existing 10 producer wells.
+The company is making progress on a redevelopment plan.

 Chevron holds a 37.5 percent nonoperated interest in Papa-Terra in the Campos Basin.

 The Papa-Terra Field lies in approximately 3,900 feet (1,189 m) of water.
-The project, operated by national oil company Petrobras, includes an FPSO vessel and a tension leg well platform (TLWP) and has a designed total daily capacity of 140,000 barrels of crude oil and 35 million cubic feet of natural gas.
+The project, operated by national oil company Petrobras, includes an FPSO vessel and a tension-leg well platform (TLWP) and has a designed total daily capacity of 140,000 barrels of crude oil and 35 million cubic feet of natural gas.
 First production at Papa-Terra was announced in 2013.
-First production from the TLWP was announced in the first quarter of 2015.
-Net daily production in 2015 averaged 6,000 barrels of crude and 1 million cubic feet of natural gas.
+First production from the TLWP was announced in 2015.
+The remaining scope of the development plan is being evaluated.
+Drilling operations restarted at the end of 2017.

-Chevron is the operator and has a 50 percent interest in Block CE-M715, in the Ceara Basin, offshore equatorial Brazil.
+Chevron is the operator of and has a 50 percent interest in Block CE-M715 in the Ceara Basin, offshore equatorial Brazil.
 The deepwater block covers 40,000 net acres (163 sq km).
-We began acquiring 3-D seismic data for the Ceara license in the third quarter of 2015.
+In second quarter of 2017, we received final 3-D seismic data which is being evaluated.

 marketing and retail